donno/donno.github.io/docs/_posts/2023-12-28-osm-to_vector_tiles.md

     osmium extract Source/OpenStreetMap/osm/australia-2023-12-28.osm.pbf --bbox 137.994,-35.619,139.495,-34.359 --output Generated/OpenStreetMap/adelaide-2023-12-28.osm.pbf
     ```

+To determine what the bounding box was the following steps were followed:
+* Go to the CD (Coordinate Display) tab of [Tile Calculator](10).
+* Translate yellow box over the target region, this is done by dragging the box.
+* Resize the box using the corners or mid-points around the edge.
+* Copy the bounding box from the right hand side in the Coordinate Display tab.

 Not included above is the setting up the additional shapefiles required by
 tilemaker to produce maps similar to OpenStreetMap that include data that isn't
 available from the OSM file.